kestra-io/docs/content/blogs/2024-10-30-code-in-any-language.md

 ### Write your code in a separate file

 If our Python file was much larger and or involved multiple scripts, we should use the `Commands` task instead.
 We can take the Python code and put it into a file called `example.py` under the `company.team` namespace.

+One key difference here is the `namespaceFiles` property which allows the task to see files stored in the namespace.
+This means when we run the task, the container will have these files inside of it for us to use / run commands on.
+We can either enable this for all files, or use the `includes` and `excludes` property to specify specifics if we want to avoid unrelated or sensitive files being accessed by mistake.

 ```yaml
 id: example